• How much does your lawn service cost?

 • What other services to you offer?

-Please visit our Lawn Care Services pages for information on all our current services
+Please see our Services pages for information on all our current services.

 • How do I know that my lawn was treated?

-We will leave a door hanger on your front door which will include the services provided and the aftercare instructions
+We will leave a door hanger on your front door which will include the services provided.
+We will also send you an email notifying you that service is complete, along with after-care instructions.

 • Are applications safe for my children and pets?